Kingdom of Leinster: Christianity

-By the early 12th century, the Synod of Ráth Breasail took place which moved the organisation of the Church in Ireland from one based on monasteries, to the diocesian model popular throughout the rest of Latin Christendom.
+By the early 12th century, the Synod of Ráth Breasail took place which moved the organisation of the Church in Ireland from one based on monasteries, to the diocesan model popular throughout the rest of Latin Christendom.
 The geographical boundaries of these dioceses represented in Ireland to some extent aspects of local tribal territorial control and in Leinster this was no different, with its north–south dynamic; the Uí Ceinnselaig were associated with the Diocese of Ferns and Diocese of Leighlin in the south, while the Diocese of Kildare, Diocese of Glendalough and Archdiocese of Dublin in the north were associated with the Uí Dúnlainges historical area of control.
 Although it should be noted, by the time of the Synod, the Norse Vikings from Scandinavia had set up their Kingdom of Dublin from territory previously belonging to Leinster (control of which was contest at various times by the Uí Ímair, the Ó Briain and the Mac Murchadha).
 Until the Synod of Kells in 1152, the small walled Norse enclave at Dublin had the unusual distinction of being part of the Province of Canterbury unlike the rest of the Church in Ireland, while Glendalough was associated with the Gaels of Leinster in the same area.
 In 1216, during the reigns of Pope Innocent III and Pope Honorius III, the Archdiocese of Dublin and Glendalough were merged.